 - If your database access credentials and proxy URL settings are accurate, no additional changes are necessary.
 Existing remote database configurations for remote searching will remain active.

-- A prompt will appear when the user attempts to view records in WorldCat Local and WorldCat Discovery that require authentication.
+- A prompt will appear when the staff user attempts to view records in WorldCat Discovery that require authentication.
 You can customize the text that appears in the prompt.
 See User Interface Options, Authentication Prompt for Restricted Content for more information.